LLCs Co-Owned by Spouses (Guide to a Husband & Wife LLC)

 3. File the articles of organization

-This is the document that officially establishes your LLC.
+The LLC Articles of Organization, also referred to as a Certificate of Organization, is a document that officially establishes your LLC.
 It will include basic information about your company such as its name, registered agent, and purpose.

 The operating agreement should include: